Syn-Nine/four-emoji-concepts/README.md

 1. :chipmunk: :crystal_ball: :chicken: :icecream: - you play a squirrel and collect nuts while dodging chickens and are rewarded with ice cream sundaes

-1. :skull_crossbones: :bat: :game_die: :shinto_shrine: - halloween themed mahjong solitaire
+1. :skull_and_crossbones: :bat: :game_die: :shinto_shrine: - halloween themed mahjong solitaire

 1. 🏛️ 💎 🌿 ⛩️ - steal gems from centaur in garden maze, last gem reveals gate to next level